LEVIXDDLMAO/OLD-FNF-FunkedEngine/README.md

 # Installtion

-Dont worry the engine will be ported by jonnycat Dont worry about porting it we have 2 porters for the team!
+Dont worry the engine will be ported by jonnycat Dont worry about porting it

+we have 2 porters for the team!

+# Quick Update on the engine

+We moved on from using normal fnf input to psych engine!